 Put all the wet dough ingredients (sugar, butter, soymilk) in a small pot and melt together on low.
 Make sure it’s not too hot, just warm.
 Add to the yeast mixture.

-Grab a large bowl and put in 4 cups of flour.
+Grab a large bowl and put in 4 cups of flour and the salt.
 Add in the wet ingredients and mix together with a wooden spoon.
 It will resemble pancake batter.
 Add in 2 more cups of flour and mix in until just combined.

 Now comes the hardest part of the recipe (which isn’t that hard) – the kneading.
 Knead until the dry flour is mixed into the door, and add flour only if you’re having problems with it sticking to the table.
 The dough should look smooth when you’re done and will take 5-6 minutes to look good.